oppia/oppia-web-developer-docs/Oppia's-code-owners-and-checks-to-be-carried-out-by-developers.md

 </ul>

 <p>
-For protractor_utils:
+For webdriverio_utils:
 <ul>

 <li>Make sure style guidelines and naming guidelines are followed.

-<li>All protractor classes must start with protractor-test-.
+<li>All webdriverio classes must start with e2e-test-.

 </ul>

 <p>
-For protractor_mobile, the tests should run successfully on Browserstack.
+For webdriverio_mobile, the tests should run successfully on Browserstack.

 <p>